magnoeasy/easybuilder/english.md

 With this component you can calculate values that are hidden to the end user, and send it to save in the database and consult it later in reports.

 Select the "Hidden" component, then drag and drop it where it says "Drop new field here!
-When you drop it, the tab "Properties of Field" will appear on the right side of the screen (If not, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 To learn how to use the "Hidden" component, go to the "Signature" component tutorial.